Azure/AKS-Landing-Zone-Accelerator/Scenarios/AKS-Secure-Baseline-PrivateCluster/Terraform/08-workload.md

 ## Deploy the workload into the cluster

-We need to deploy the key vaults secret add on somehwere before this step, it is in the original markdown file but not this new one
+We need to deploy the key vaults secret add on somewhere before this step, it is in the original markdown file but not this new one

 In this section, you will be manipulating some of the deployment yaml files, replacing some entries related with Azure Key Vault, Azure Container Registry and Azure Active Directory references like ClientID, TenantID etc.